Board / Staff

 Magna cum laude in English from Harvard University.
 Interpreter for national Italian TV station in Rome, Italy; worked at Boston’s PBS TV station; co-founder of Ithaca Films, a film production entity; board member of Poet’s Theater in Cambridge, Massachusetts; in California was active on boards such as Global Fund for Women.
 She and her husband, Michael, have produced numerous films shot across the world including several set in the southwest, "The Three Burials," and "The Homesman."

 Jim worked overseas from 2006-2014 for the American Embassies in Tanzania, Ukraine, and Guyana.
 In Tanzania, he worked as the Media PEPFAR Outreach Coordinator writing articles and coordinating with the local media to raise awareness about HIV/AIDS.
 Prior to that he developed a small subdivision and he is currently active with the Taos Rotary Club.

 Colette is Executive Director of the Taos Center for the Arts.
 She has an MFA in poetry a Ph.D. in English from University of California, Irvine.
 She is the author of Mean (U. of Chicago Press, 2008), a book of prose poems, and "Holdings," a text-object forthcoming from Container Press in 2019.
 She is currently the Poetry Editor at Zócalo Public Square.

 Jan Smith, Executive Director

 Raised in Taos, Ariana holds a BA in Biology (Reed College) and an MS in Leadership in Ecology, Culture & Learning (Portland State University).
-She has worked for several nonprofits in roles including volunteer, office manager, educator, program and volunteer coordinator, executive assistant and director.
-A freelance writer and poet, she curates National Poetry Month events for SOMOS.
+She has worked for many nonprofits in roles including volunteer, office manager, educator, program and volunteer coordinator, executive assistant and director.
+She is a freelance writer and poet.